-The management of partners shall accept full responsibility for the quality of the products that they deliver, and shall continually assess and improve the performance and effectiveness of their quality management systems, and operate them effectively.
+The management of partners shall accept full responsibility for the quality of the products that they deliver and shall continually assess and improve the performance and effectiveness of their quality management systems and operate them effectively.

-The management of partners (or those to whom the management has delegated its authority) shall perform a management review at predetermined intervals of one year or less and keep records of its results in order to ensure that their quality management systems are continuously implemented properly and remain appropriate and effective.
+The management of partners (or people to whom management has delegated its authority) shall perform a management review at least once every fiscal year at predetermined intervals and keep records of its results to ensure that their quality management systems are continuously and properly implemented and remain appropriate and effective.